 To solve this problem, we got creative.
 The factory setup consists of three winches at the helm (one Harken 46 electric winch and two Harken 50 winches) and a Harken 46 winch for the port aft winch.
 This was a bit of overkill as we never needed all 3 winches at once and only one line (mainsheet) was led directly to the port winch.
 We took the 2 Harken 50 winches and moved them aft, took the aft Harken 46 winch and moved it to the helm and added a small Harken #8 winch as a snubber winch to redirect the mainsheet.

-When coming across the Atlantic we used an outboard jib lead (I called it a barberhauler in previous posts, but I have since been corrected) to great effect whenever we sailed deeper than about 90 degrees.
+When coming across the Atlantic we used an outboard jib lead to great effect whenever we sailed deeper than about 90 degrees.
 I attached a block to our midship cleat, tied an additional line to the genoa clew, ran it through this block and one further aft and then back up to the helm.
 The only drawback to this setup was that when we would reef the genoa, the additional line would rub against the shroud.
 So we’d have to re-rig the setup to run inside the shroud.

 In order to fix this, we had a pad eye custom made that we attached to the pin in the shroud turnbuckle.
-This will allow us to mount the block a bit further forward and should prevent us from having to re-rig the extra line when we want to reef the genoa.
+This allows us to mount the block a bit further forward and prevents us from having to re-rig the extra line when we want to reef the genoa.